Women in ancient Egypt: Marriage

 He is saluted on account of his progeny."

 It is true that some egalitarian relationships between husband and wife were implied in Egyptian depictions.

 For example, in love songs, brother and sister carried the same significance as husband and wife.
 "Sn", the Egyptian word for "brother", also meant "peer", "mate", or "second".
 Thus, the love songs may be referring to the egalitarian relationship between husband and wife.
-The example for interbreeding among royalty was set by the gods since Osiris married his sister, Isis.
+The example for inbreeding among royalty was set by the gods since Osiris married his sister, Isis.

 However, depictions usually show a husband and wife in an affectionate attitude with their children, so we assume most families were generally happy, but marriage was more realistic.
 The wife shared responsibilities and worked with her husband.
-Marriages in ancient Egypt were usually monogamous, but it also was not uncommon for a man of high economic status to have more than one wife.
+Marriages in ancient Egypt were usually exclusive, but it also was not uncommon for a man of high economic status to have more than one wife.
 This was especially true if the man's first wife was unable to have children of her own.
 Although it was possible to divorce, it was very difficult.
 Marriages were usually arranged by parents, who chose appropriate partners for their children.
 Despite what the laws stated, it was suggested that women made more family decisions and controlled more of the home than usual.
 Women had control over most of their property, could serve as legal persons who brought cases to the court, and even worked in public.
 Husbands did not take total control over their wives property because women had a degree of independence in ancient Egypt.
 For example, from ca. 365 B.C, a new marriage contract was emerged which mainly protected women from divorce, placing more financial burdens on men.

-The influence of queens and queen mothers was considered as a big reason for women's special rights in ancient Egypt compared to other societies at that time.
-Queens and queen mothers always had a great power since many pharaohs were very young when they succeeded the throne.
-For example, the great pharaoh Ahmose I in New Kingdom, always took advice from his mother, Ahhotep I, and his principal wife, Nefertari.
+The influence of queens and queen mothers was considered as a big reason for women's special rights in ancient Egypt compared to other contemporary societies.
+Queens and queen mothers often had a great power since many pharaohs were very young when they succeeded the throne.
+For example, the pharaoh Ahmose I in New Kingdom, took advice from his mother, Ahhotep I, and his principal wife, Nefertari.

 Although the women of ancient Egypt were viewed as one of the most independent groups of women, widowhood could result in suspicion due to the lack of male control.
 Widows also gained more legal freedom, being able to buy and sell land, making donations, and even making loans.